ycrc/ycrc.github.io/docs/ai/huggingface.md

 ## Validation

 After running a Hugging Face job:

-- confirm the job requested the expected GPU resources
+- Confirm the job requested the expected GPU resources
-- inspect GPU memory usage and utilization using Jobstats
+- Inspect GPU memory usage and utilization using Jobstats
-- confirm the number of active GPUs matches the request
+- Confirm the number of active GPUs matches the request
-- verify that the model loaded at the intended precision
+- Verify that the model loaded at the intended precision